catenax-eV/catenax-ev.github.io/docs/operating-model/how-data-space-operations/how-data-space-operations.md

 ### Entity-based visibility

 In comparison to part-based visibility, entity-based visibility does not differentiate between the individual subcomponents or the assemblies.
 This means that all subparts and process steps of the respective other legal entity (One Up / N-1) or (One Down / N+1) are provided.
 In this figure, data is exchanged with Tier-X-1 (1Up) about the part that has a direct relationship with it and the assemblies.
 It is recommended that supply chain visibility respects symmetrical relationships where granularity of data visibility is equivalent on supplier and customer side.

-### BETA

-This chapter is released as beta, which therefore is as of now not normative and may change significantly in subsequent iterations.
-The aim is to provide a definition and a guideline for 1U1D.
-In doing so, we want to start the review of the definition - so that we have long-term an overview of which use case has which requirement.